glotzerlab/hoomd-blue/ARCHITECTURE.md

 first aspect of the data model discussed is that of most HOOMD operations or related classes.

-- `Operation`
-    - `_HOOMDBaseObject`
 - `_HOOMDGetSetAttrBase`
 - `_DependencyRelation`
+    - `_HOOMDBaseObject`
+        - `Operation`

 #### `_DependencyRelation`

 `_DependencyRelation` helps define a dependent dependency relationship between two objects.
-The class inherited by `_HOOMDBaseObject` to handle dependent relationships between operations in Python.
-This feature has yet to be used to much extent.
-See `hoomd/operation.py` for the source code.
+The class is inherited by `_HOOMDBaseObject` to handle dependent relationships between operations in Python.
+The class defines *dependents* and *dependencies* of an object whose removal from a simulation (detaching) can be handled by overwriting specific methods defined in `_DependencyRelation` in `hoomd/operation.py`.
+See the interface of neighbor lists to pair potentials as an example of this in `hoomd/md/nlist.py` and `hoomd/md/pair/pair.py`.

 #### `_HOOMDGetSetAttrBase`